Henilv/Henilv.github.io/README.md

 Research area:  privacy & security of machine learning, ml for endpoint security, P.A.T.E for privacy.

-Advocate for for stronger cyber literacy and awareness of g.r.c for responsible infosec systems.
+Advocate for stronger cyber literacy and awareness of g.r.c for responsible infosec systems.

 Active blogger on medium on recent attacks, exploits, secure coding practices, ML privacy & Security, recent technology/CVE's etc. shared on various platforms such as (linkedin, discord, slack..infosec communities).